Spring forward on the Isle – 7 ways to see in the new season

 Go treasure hunting

-Easter is a little later this year (19 – 21 April), so fingers crossed the weather will be glorious!
-Regardless, you can find indoor and outdoor treasures, from egg hunts, and digital geocaching hunts to gaming and theatrical treasure at The Micro Museum, Margate’s Theatre Royal The Jungle Book and Sarah Thorne Theatre’s Simple Simon Easter Special.
-Or hunt for historical knowledge together at Powell-Cotton Museum, Crampton Tower (reopens 19 April), Ramsgate Maritime Museum, Ramsgate Tunnels, Margate Museum, RAF Manston Spitfire and Hurricane Museum.
+Easter is a little earlier this year (10-13 April), so fingers crossed the weather will be glorious!
+Regardless, you can find indoor and outdoor treasures, from egg hunts, and digital geocaching hunts to gaming treasures at The Micro Museum.
+Hunt for historical knowledge together at Powell-Cotton Museum, Crampton Tower (reopens 10 April), Ramsgate Maritime Museum, Ramsgate Tunnels, Margate Museum, RAF Manston Spitfire and Hurricane Museum.
 Or try one of our Coastal Explorer packs – just £5 for a whole day’s fun.

 Open spaces, open mind